nshrhm/llm-literary-analysis/memory-bank/systemPatterns.md

 ## Architecture

-The project follows a modular architecture, with separate scripts for interacting with each LLM (Claude and Gemini).
-The `parameters.py` file manages shared configurations.
+The project follows a modular architecture, with a unified experiment runner that supports multiple LLMs (Gemini, Claude, Grok, OpenAI).
+The `parameters.py` file manages shared configurations and model-specific settings.

 ## Design Patterns

-- **Strategy Pattern:** Used to switch between different LLM models (Claude and Gemini).
+- **Strategy Pattern:** Used to switch between different LLM models and handle model-specific behaviors.
-- **Factory Pattern:** Used to create different LLM clients based on the model name.
+- **Factory Pattern:** Used to create different LLM clients based on the model type.
 - **Observer Pattern:** Used in result processing and analysis.
+- **Template Method Pattern:** Used in BaseExperimentRunner for defining the common experiment structure.

 ## Component Relationships